Professor Bethany Klein

 BA (Bryn Mawr), MA (Penn), PhD (Penn)

-My research interests include commercialism and the media, popular music culture, social issues in entertainment television, and media policy and regulation.
-As Heard on TV: Popular Music in Advertising (2009) addresses the subject of music in television commercials and engages with a number of issues which have a continuing presence in my work, including the relationship between industrial and cultural change and the role of commercial imperatives and corporate power in popular culture.
-I have acted as PI on two ESRC-funded projects: Social Issues in Primetime Television: Production Processes and Audience Responses (2009-10) and Communicating Copyright: An Exploration of Copyright Discourses in the Digital Age (2011-12).
-Understanding Copyright (SAGE), co-authored with Dr Giles Moss and Lee Edwards, considers why disagreement about copyright’s role and scope is rife and how the policymaking process might accommodate a wider range of views.
+My research interests include commercialism and the media, popular music culture, and media policy and regulation.
+As Heard on TV: Popular Music in Advertising (2009) looks at the use of music in television commercials as an example of the relationship between industrial and cultural change, and the role of commercial imperatives and corporate power in popular culture.
+Understanding Copyright (2015), co-authored with Giles Moss and Lee Edwards, considers why disagreement about copyright’s role and scope is rife and how the policymaking process might accommodate a wider range of views.
 I am currently working on a book about popular music and ‘selling out’.

 (2009) As Heard on TV: Popular Music in Advertising.
-Ashgate Pub Co.
+Ashgate.